 Respondents want improved response times, decreased criminal activity and more community policing AUSTIN, TEXAS — May 16, 2017 — A majority of likely Austin voters believe that increasing the number of police officers on Austin streets would improve overall public safety.
 A survey sponsored by the Greater Austin Crime Commission found 75 percent of respondents believe… Read more »

-Every day law enforcement dogs risk their lives in service to to the police.
-Many police officers and citizens alike are alive today because of the actions of well-trained police dogs.
-These highly trained law enforcement dogs provide officers one of the finest non-lethal aids in the prevention and detection of crime.
+Highly-trained law enforcement dogs are one of the most effective non-lethal aids in the prevention and detection of crime.
 Acting as patrol partners, in search and rescue, and in the detection of explosives, narcotics, and biological and chemical weapons, many of these dogs are injured and physically stressed for their entire lives.
 Like their human counterparts, these certified police dogs deserve to be safe in the field and receive benefits once they are no longer able to serve.

 In 2002, the Greater Austin Crime Commission responded to a critical need for services and equipment to support active and retired canines and their handlers.
 The state’s first 401 K-9 program was born.
 The program has since been called upon to provide first aid trauma kits, bullet-proof vests, medication, disaster relief, emergency veterinarian services and numerous other types of support.